Dakshesh29/Tic-Tac-Toe/README.md

 ## Project Structure

 index.html → Structure of the game
-styles.css → Styling the grid and layout script.js → Game logic and interactions
+-styles.css → Styling the grid and layout
+-script.js → Game logic and interactions